toqueteos/LightTable-Go/README.md

 An unofficial Go language plugin for Light Table.

-I'm not a Clojure expert so don't expect too much fanciness here, changes are welcome.
+We aren't Clojure experts so don't expect too much fanciness here, changes are welcome.

 ### Features